diodesign/diosix/README.md

 ## Copyright, distribution, and license <a name="copyright"></a>

 Copyright &copy; Chris Williams, 2018-2021.
-See [LICENSE](https://github.com/diodesign/diosix/blob/master/LICENSE) for distribution and use of source code, binaries, and documentation.
+See [LICENSE](https://github.com/diodesign/diosix/blob/main/LICENSE) for distribution and use of source code, binaries, and documentation.

 More information can be found [here](https://github.com/diodesign/diosix/blob/binaries/README.md) on the contents of the guest OS binaries used by Diosix.
-The home page [illustration](docs/logo.png) is a combination of artwork provided by [Katerina Limpitsouni](https://undraw.co/license) and [RISC-V International](https://riscv.org/about/risc-v-branding-guidelines/).
+The diosix.org [illustration](docs/logo.png) is a combination of artwork kindly provided by [Katerina Limpitsouni](https://undraw.co/license) and [RISC-V International](https://riscv.org/about/risc-v-branding-guidelines/).